Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/forms/layout.md

 As shown in the previous examples, our grid system allows you to place any number of `.col`s within a `.row`.
 They'll split the available width equally between them.
 You may also pick a subset of your columns to take up more or less space, while the remaining `.col`s equally split the rest, with specific column classes like `.col-sm-7`.

 {{< design-callout-alert >}}
 This form variant, with an **horizontal layout** (i.e. labels not above the input fields), should not be used because it does not respect the Orange Design System specifications.
-The input label should always be placed above the input field.

 Please refer to the [Forms](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459) guidelines and to the [Pages](https://system.design.orange.com/0c1af118d/p/20500e-form/b/16bb53) form examples on the Orange Design System website.
 {{< /design-callout-alert >}}